Medical expert of the article

 Syrups:

-Use Hawthorn fruit during pregnancy
+Use hawthorn fruit during pregnancy

 Contraindications

-- Hypersensitivity: People with a known hypersensitivity to hawthorn or other herbal components of the drug should avoid its use.
+- Hypersensitivity: People with known hypersensitivity to hawthorn or other herbal components of the drug should avoid its use.

 - Use with anticoagulants and antiplatelet agents: Hawthorn may enhance the effects of anticoagulants (drugs that reduce blood clotting) and antiplatelet agents (drugs that prevent platelets from sticking together).
 Therefore, its use in combination with such drugs requires caution and supervision by a physician.

-Side effects Hawthorn fruit
+Side effects hawthorn fruit

 Overdose